chichiwang/notes/README.md

 ```

 ## Break and Continue
-`break` will cause your `for` loop to stop executing and exit without reaching the end of the list or range function:
+`break` will cause your loop to stop executing and exit without reaching the end of the list or range function:
 ```python
 student_names = ["James", "Katarina", "Jessica", "Mark", "Bort", "Frank Grimes", "Max Power"]